 Q: How does a Cub Scout unit develop a strong summer program?
 What are the necessary elements?

 - Plan, plan, plan.
-Start the planning process early in the year, asking the boys and parents for their input.
+Start the planning process early in the year, asking the Scouts and parents for their input.
 Announce scheduled activities well before everybody disperses for the summer.
-(However, simple, last-minute, fun events that require minimal planning and only a few weeks’ notice—like going to a baseball game—are possible.
+(However, simple, fun, last-minute events that require minimal planning and only a few weeks’ notice — like going to a baseball game — are possible.
 Many families with a free Saturday or Sunday afternoon will welcome the diversion.)
 Don’t forget to include in your planning any money-earning projects required to support the summer activities scheduled.

 - Schedule a series of activities.
-The boys will try to participate in as many as they can.
-Have more than one activity per month, because of family vacations.
+The kids will try to participate in as many as they can.
+Have more than one activity per month since there will be family vacations.

 - Include programs offered by districts and councils.
 Programs like day camp are fun and well planned.
-They require little preplanning by the pack, other than to organize the boys, decide which week to go, and provide leaders to accompany the boys.
+They require little pre-planning by the pack, other than to organize the Scouts, decide which week to go, and provide leaders to accompany them.

 - Enlist parental support and involvement.
 Certain activities need a lot of parents on hand to help.
 Pack leaders should let parents and other adults know where and how they can help out.
 To encourage parental support, ask adults to fill out the Parent and Family Talent Survey Sheet, BSA No. 34362A, as part of the joining process.

 - Promote the National Summertime Pack Award.
-The award is a good indication to pack families and others that the unit leadership is providing a good, quality program for the boys.
+The award is a good indication to pack families and others that the unit leadership is providing a good quality program for the kids.

 The National Summertime Pack Award

-Encouraging Cub Scout packs to provide a 12-month program by continuing to meet for several weeks or months when school is out of session is the purpose of the National Summertime Pack Award (NSPA).
-By planning and conducting three pack activities—one each in June, July, and August—a Cub Scout unit can qualify for the National Summertime Pack Award certificate (BSA No. 33731A) and streamer (No. 17808).
+Encouraging Cub Scout packs to provide a 12-month program by continuing to meet for several weeks or months when school is out of session is the purpose of the National Summertime Pack Award.
+By planning and conducting three pack activities — one each in June, July and August — a Cub Scout unit can qualify for the National Summertime Pack Award certificate (BSA No. 33731A) and streamer (No. 17808).
 And the possibility of earning the award can be an incentive for larger attendance at summertime pack events.

 If pack members attend a “year-round” school with several three- to four-week breaks during the year, the pack could earn the NSPA by conducting a special pack activity during three of those breaks.